adamdubsky/github-setup/CONTRIBUTING.md

-# Contributing to class repository
+# Contributing to the class repository

 ## Overview

 This repository is the collection of examples that are used in Ohio University's CS3560 class.
 For a complete example of a toy project please see `fib/`.
 For Makefile related examples, please see `make.example\d+`.
-For focus examples on unittesting for various languages, please see `unittesting.examples`.
+For examples on unittesting for various languages, please see `unittesting.examples`.

 ## Contributing